Higgsboson-X/vg101-2019su/rc/rc1/rc1.md

   - Clear all variables in workspace: `clearvars`
   - Query the existence of a variable or a file: `exist varName/fileName`

-- Workspace:
+* Workspace:

-  - Access current variable value from command window: `var`
+  - Access current variable value from command window: `varName`
-  - Current variables are not cleared when starting running a script: **avoid variable conflicts by clearing the workspace using `clear all;` in the first line of the script**
+  - Current variables are not cleared when starting running a script: **avoid variable conflicts by clearing the workspace in the first line of the script**
-  - Save variables to `fileName.mat` or load variables from `fileName.mat` to workspace: `save fileName` and `load fileName`
+  - Save variables in current workspace to `fileName.mat` or load variables from `fileName.mat` to workspace: `save fileName` and `load fileName`

-- Editor:
+* Editor:

   - Place to define your functions and write your scripts.
-  - If the `.m` file is a function definition, the name should be consistent with the function name (e.g., `function myFunc(n)` is defined in `myFunc.m`), one main function definition per file, but can contain sub-functions that are only accessible inside the file
+  - If the `.m` file is a function definition, the name should be consistent with the function name (e.g., `function myFunc(n)` is defined in `myFunc.m`), one main function definition per file, but  a file can contain sub-functions that are only accessible inside the file.
   - Function vs. script:
-    - Function: with API (inputs, outputs), can be called within another script or function
+    - Function: with API (inputs, outputs), can be called within another script or function.
-    - Script: a series of tasks, with possible function calls
+    - Script: a series of tasks, with possible function calls.

-  * Printed results from running the script will be shown in the command window: variable assignment that ends with `;` will not print the value in the command window **(Please end with a `;` for every unnecessary output)**
+  * Printed results from running the script will be shown in the command window: variable assignment that ends with `;` will not print the value in the command window. **(Please end with a `;` for every unnecessary output.)**

 * Help and documentation:
-  * Directly search using keywords
+  * Directly search using keywords.
   * In the command window: `help funcName` or `doc keyWord`

-* Debugging: *add breakpoints (basics)*
+* Debugging: *add breakpoints (basics)* or `disp`
-  1. Add a breakpoint by clicking the dash beside a line number
+  1. Add a breakpoint by clicking the dash beside a line number.
-  2. Run the script
+  2. Run the script.
-  3. The process will stop at the breakpoint, you can view the intermediate values for variables in the workspace
+  3. The process will stop at the breakpoint, you can view the intermediate values for variables in the workspace.
-  4. Continue running the script
+  4. Continue running the script.

 #### Scripting in MATLAB

 * Coding style

-  * `Tab` or `Space` to improve readability
+  * Use `Tab` or `Space` to improve readability.

-  * End with `;` to suppress unnecessary outputs and begin the following lines with a new line
+  * End with `;` to suppress unnecessary outputs and begin the following lines with a new line.

-  * Space after operators, e.g., `a = 2;`  instead of `a=2`
+  * Space after operators, e.g., `a = 2;`  instead of `a=2`.

-  * Space after a `,` or `;`, e.g., `A = [1, 2; 3, 4]` instead of `A = [1,2;3,4]`
+  * Space after a `,` or `;`, e.g., `A = [1, 2; 3, 4]` instead of `A = [1,2;3,4]`.

   * Use `...` for continuation in the next line, e.g.,